network-observability/network-observability-lab/chapters/ch10-completed/notes.md

 To keep things simpler, we continue with Ansible as a simple orchestrator either Docker containers or a Linux systemd process that would maintain the application.
 Let’s take a look at how you may use Ansible to automate the execution of Docker containers.

 Let’s take a look at the template file that was added now, templates/docker-compose.yml.j2.
 We just show the section between the Grafana definition and the Logstash definition from the materials on GitHub.

 ```
       - network-observability <...
 From Grafana definition ...>
 {% for inventory_host in vars['groups']['telegraf_hosts'] %}
   telegraf-{{ inventory_host }}:
-    image: docker.io/networktocode/network-agent:1.27-py3.8-v0.4.2-v0.3.10
+    build:
+      dockerfile: "./configs/telegraf/telegraf.Dockerfile"
     command: telegraf --config /etc/telegraf/telegraf.conf
     tty: true
     volumes: